klieret/jekyll-relative-url-check/README.md

 A hook for [pre-commit](https://pre-commit.com/) that enforces that all links in a Jekyll project are relative to `{{ site.baseurl }}`.

+## Examples

-For examples, the following constructions should raise errors:
+The following constructions should raise errors:

 Markdown: